-Excitingly, through the dedication and hard work coaching staff, Everton has was the first Club in Premier League to exceed its aim of engaging with 2,500 youngsters.
+Excitingly, through the dedication and hard work coaching staff, Everton was the first Club in Premier League to exceed its aim of engaging with 2,500 youngsters.
 This target was achieved a year early than planned!

-PL4S also has strong links with the governing bodies of the four sports used in the programme and this had led to opportunities for local coaches to develop their skills and for young sports leaders in schools who are involved in the programme to receive sport specific leadership training.
+PL4S also has strong links with the governing bodies of the eight sports used in the programme and this had led to opportunities for local coaches to develop their skills and for young sports leaders in schools who are involved in the programme to receive sport specific leadership training.

 In December 2010, the PL4S programme received a National Coaching Intervention Award at the Sports Coach UK.